hx2A/py5website/reference/sketch_line.rst

 Description
 ===========

 Draws a line (a direct path between two points) to the screen.
 The version of ``line()`` with four parameters draws the line in 2D.
-To color a line, use the ``stroke()`` function.
-A line cannot be filled, therefore the ``fill()`` function will not affect the color of a line.
-2D lines are drawn with a width of one pixel by default, but this can be changed with the ``stroke_weight()`` function.
+To color a line, use the :doc:`stroke` function.
+A line cannot be filled, therefore the :doc:`fill` function will not affect the color of a line.
+2D lines are drawn with a width of one pixel by default, but this can be changed with the :doc:`stroke_weight` function.
 The version with six parameters allows the line to be placed anywhere within XYZ space.
-Drawing this shape in 3D with the ``z`` parameter requires the P3D parameter in combination with ``size()`` as shown in the above example.
+Drawing this shape in 3D with the ``z`` parameter requires the ``P3D`` parameter in combination with :doc:`size` as shown in the third example.

 Underlying Java method: `line <https://processing.org/reference/line_.html>`_